BrendonCon/bem-force/README.md

 # BEMForce
-An opininated collection of mixins to enforce **BEM selector naming**.
-As your compile your Sass, warnings will be output in the console if BEM the rules are broken.
+An opinionated collection of mixins to enforce **BEM selector naming**.
+As your compile your Sass, warnings will be output in the console if BEM rules are broken.

 **PLEASE NOTE:** A working example implementation can be found in **./scss/app.scss**.

 ## Install
 Ensure you have Ruby **2.1.5** and Sass **3.4.21** or greater installed.
-I have added unit tests for the functions in BEMForce making use of Oddbirds True Sass unit testing framework.
+I have added unit tests for the functions in BEMForce making use of Oddbird's [True](https://github.com/oddbird/true) Sass unit testing framework.
 You will need to install two depedencies for unit testing, True and True-Cli.

 **Install true gem:**
 ```